The London Taxi Story

 In 1869, control of the cabs was given to the Home Secretary, who

 delegated his authority to the Commissioner of police, who in turn set

-up The Public Carriage Office, and because of these stringent
+up The Public Carriage Office, therefore because of these stringent

 The name Taxicab is born